Cohomology of GKM Fiber Bundles: Introduction

 In this paper we will take the analysis of $H_T^*(M)$ one step further by assuming that $M$ is also GKM.
 By interpreting this assumption combinatorially one is led to a combinatorial notion which is a central topic of this paper, the notion of a ``fiber bundle of a GKM graph $(\Gamma_1, \alpha_1)$ over a GKM graph $(\Gamma_2, \alpha_2)$,'' and, associated with this, the notion of a ``holonomy action'' of the groupoid of paths in $\Gamma_2$ on the ring $H_{\alpha_1}(\Gamma_1)$.
 We will explore below the properties of such fiber bundles and apply these results to fiber bundles between generalized flag varieties; \emph{i.e.} fiber bundles of the form

 where $G$ is a semi-simple Lie group and $P_1$ and $P_2$ are parabolic subgroups.
 In particular we will examine in detail the fiber bundle

 of complete flags in $\CC^n$ over the Grassmannian of $k-$dimensional subspaces of $\CC^n$ and the analogue of this fibration for the classical groups of type $B_n$, $C_n$, and $D_n$.
 For each of these examples we will compute the subring of invariant classes in $H_T^*(M)$ (those elements which are fixed by the holonomy action of the paths in $\Gamma_2$) and show how the generators of this ring are related to the usual basis of $H_T^*(M)$, given by equivariant Schubert classes.
-These results were inspired by and are related to the results of Sabatini and Tolman in \cite{ST} where they explore the equivariant cohomology of fiber bundles where the total space and the base space are more general symplectic manifolds with Hamiltonian actions.
+These results were inspired by and are related to results of Sabatini and Tolman.
+In \cite{ST} they explore the equivariant cohomology of fiber bundles where the total space and the base space are more general symplectic manifolds with Hamiltonian actions.
+The theory developed in the present paper can be regarded as a combinatorial version of the geometrical theory of symplectic fibrations of coadjoint orbits, studied in \cite{GLS}.

-What follows is a brief table of contents for this paper: In Section \ref{ssec:motivation} we will describe some of the salient features of the fiber bundle \eqref{eq:example}.
-In Sections~\ref{sec:GKM_graphs}-\ref{ssec:GKM_fiber_bundles} we will define abstract versions of fibrations and fiber bundles between GKM graphs which incorporate these features, and in Sections~\ref{ssec:3.1}-\ref{ssec:invariant_classes} we will show how to compute the cohomology ring of such graphs.
+What follows is a brief table of contents for this paper: In Section \ref{ssec:motivation} we describe some of the salient features of the fiber bundle \eqref{eq:example}.
+In Sections~\ref{sec:GKM_graphs}-\ref{ssec:GKM_fiber_bundles} we briefly review the theory of abstract GKM graphs, following \cite{GZ1} and \cite{GZ}.
+We then define abstract versions of fibrations and fiber bundles between GKM graphs which incorporate these features, and in Sections~\ref{ssec:3.1}-\ref{ssec:invariant_classes} we show how to compute the cohomology ring of such graphs.
 The main ingredient in this computation is a holonomy action of the group of based loops in the base on the cohomology of the fiber graph.